To structure or not to structure IT Cabling for AI Clusters - Part 3 Sustainability

 Happy dAIs and stay connected

-[1] USCONEC – A Novel, Low-loss, Multi-Fiber Connector with Increased Usable Fiber Density
+[1] USCONEC – A Novel, Low-loss, Multi-Fiber Assemblies with Increased Usable Fiber Density

-[2]USCONEC – A Novel, Low-loss, Multi-Fiber Connector Compatible with Reduced Coating Diameter Fiber
+[2]USCONEC – A Novel, Low-loss, Multi-Fiber Assemblies Compatible with Reduced Coating Diameter Fiber

 [3]Corning – Port Breakout and Very Small Form Factor (VSFF)